Carstig/labinet/README.md

 [1]: [2019, Installing TensorFlow, Keras, & Python 3.7 in Windows](https://www.youtube.com/watch?v=59duINoc8GM) _these videos also exist for other OS.
 And he creates new ones every year - so search for the update_

-[2]: [How To Train an Object Detection Classifier Using TensorFlow](https://www.youtube.com/watch?v=Rgpfk6eYxJA) - also see [10] for the associated git rep
+[2]: [How To Train an Object Detection Classifier Using TensorFlow](https://www.youtube.com/watch?v=Rgpfk6eYxJA) - also see [10] for the associated git repo

 [3]: [Intro - TensorFlow Object Detection API](https://www.youtube.com/playlist?list=PLQVvvaa0QuDcNK5GeCQnxYnSSaar2tpku)